 The current student loans program is friendlier than it used to be.
 Many who were not eligible in the past are now eligible.
 See below for eligibility requirements or contact us if you are in doubt.

 What is the difference between a student loan and a line of credit?

 Student loans are interest-free during schooling, often include grants and do not need to be repaid for a grace period of six months after graduation (though interest does accrue during this time with the exception of Alberta student loans).
 In addition, interest paid is tax deductible when you are in repayment.
 For these reasons and for the repayment program options, student loans are always preferable to a student line of credit.

 Student lines of credit available at banks do not share any of the benefits of student loans.
 Most lines of credit require you to begin paying interest immediately.
 In addition, there are no grace periods and it is difficult to renegotiate your repayment terms.

-Government student loans are based on need and consider the following for one continuous period of study (not more than 12 consecutive months):
+Government student loans are based on demonstrated need and consider your marital/family/living away status (and apply a standard living allowance based on this) and educational costs for one continuous period of study (not more than 12 consecutive months).

 You must apply for your loan with the province you have lived in for the most recent 12 consecutive months not as a post-secondary student.
 In other words, if you have moved to Alberta for post-secondary education, you need to apply for your loan through your home province, not Alberta.